umesh0906/EDRIXSTest/README.md

 # EDRIXS_modified
-Here we modify the EDRIXS fortran code
+Here, we modify the EDRIXS fortran code